Lunenburg County Regional Emergency Management Organization

 Angela Henhoeffer, Regional Emergency Management Coordinator

 Angela HenhoefferAngela Henhoeffer is the Emergency Management Coordinator for Lunenburg County in Nova Scotia.
 Angela is a member of the International Association of Emergency Managers (IAEM) Canada and holds the designation of Certified Emergency Manager (CEM).
-Angela is the Treasurer of the Atlantic Region Chapter, was a planner for the two IAEM Canada Conferences, and on the Membership Committee.
+Angela is the Treasurer of the Atlantic Region Chapter, was a planner for the two IAEM Canada Conferences, and is on the Membership Committee.
 She is also an Associate Business Continuity Professional (ABCP) with Disaster Recovery Institute.

 Angela’s career in emergency management began in 2008 as a Canadian Red Cross volunteer at the Porters Lake Forest Fire.
 In 2013 she deployed to Slave Lake Forest Fire as Deputy Recovery Manager for the Canadian Red Cross.
 Angela shared basic preparedness skills with the new Syrian refugees upon their arrival to Nova Scotia in 2016.
 Following the 2016 Fort McMurray wildfire, she lived in Fort McMurray for over two years working on the response and recovery.
 She has the opportunity to be the Operations Manager for Red Cross, then was the Municipality Recovery Task Force Social and Community Development Coordinator before moving to the Alberta Emergency Management Agency administering the Disaster Recovery Program.
 She then began as the Emergency Management Training and Exercises Coordinator and worked with municipal employees, non-profits, small businesses and oil and gas industry.
 She volunteered with RCMP Victim Services in Alberta and Nova Scotia and continues to be an active volunteer in the community.
 Angela has received a Red Cross Service Merit and was recognized for her work on the Fort McMurray Recovery Task Force.